India's contracting economy rebooting from coronavirus blow

 “There is almost no work,” said Ram Ratan, 46, who was working in a printing company before he returned to his home village in April.
 “We keep roaming around, looking for some steady work, but most factories don’t let us in.”

-Mansoor Ansari is among hundreds of workers who wait every day on what is called a “labor roundabout,” in an industrial area, hoping to get picked up by employers.
+Mansoor Ansari is among hundreds of workers who wait every day on what is called a “ labour roundabout,” in an industrial area, hoping to get picked up by employers.

 Before the pandemic lockdown, Ansari had a steady job at a garment factory in the industrial town of Manesar near New Delhi, earning $200 a month, he said.
 He was able to pay rent and send money to his wife and five children in a village in eastern Bihar state.